UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we explore the challenging and underexplored problem of hybrid and cross-language code retrieval.
 We first conduct a comprehensive empirical study and identify three key challenges that the pretrained code models face in this field.
-To overcome these problems, we introduced \Ours.
-Extensive experiments on two benchmarks show that \Ours achieves state-of-the-art performance in hybrid code retrieval, achieving an average improvement of 8.64\% in MRR and 11.54\% in MAP, and significantly improves zero-shot cross-language generalization.
+To overcome these problems, we introduce \Ours.
+Extensive experiments on two benchmarks show that \Ours achieves state-of-the-art performance in hybrid code retrieval, achieving an average improvement of 8.64\% in MRR and 11.54\% in MAP, while also substantially improving zero-shot cross-language generalization.
 In the future, we plan to integrate our work into LLM-based development tools, such as a function in MCP, so that more developers can utilize our research.